Construction Accident Lawyers South Florida

 The construction industry in South Florida is thriving, as we can all clearly see in the construction cranes and half-built high rises that line our roadways.
 Unfortunately, construction sites are some of the most dangerous workplaces in the country, and accidents are regrettably common.
 Notwithstanding the physical demands of a job in the construction industry, construction sites are filled with potentially dangerous equipment, tools, and materials.
 If any party fails to properly adhere to safety standards in maintaining the construction site, and an accident occurs, the construction worker can be severely injured.

-Workers’ Compensation or Personal Injury in Your Margate Construction Accident Case?
+Workers’ Compensation or Personal Injury Representation for Your South Florida Construction Accident Lawsuit

 Workers’ compensation laws can limit an injured party’s right to bring a personal injury action against his or her employer for compensation following a construction site accident.
 Despite this, construction projects almost always include a multitude of parties who are not the injured party’s employer, and an experienced construction accident attorney can evaluate the circumstances surrounding the accident to determine who was at fault.